OrthographicNet: A Deep Transfer Learning Approach for 3D Object Recognition in Open-Ended Domains

-We have conducted an extensive comparison with five open-ended 3D object category learning and recognition approaches, including RACE~\cite{oliveira20163d}, BoW~\cite{kasaei2018towards} using a $L_2$ based nearest neighbour classifier, Open-ended LDA, which is a modified version of the standard online LDA~\cite{hoffman2010online}, Local-LDA~\cite{kasaei2016hierarchical} and GOOD~\cite{kasaei2018perceiving}.
+\textbf{Results:} We have conducted an extensive set of open-ended experiments and comparisons to highlight the effectiveness of the proposed approach.
+In particular, we compared OrthographicNet with five recently proposed open-ended learning approaches including RACE~\cite{oliveira20163d}, BoW~\cite{kasaei2018towards} based on a $L_2$ based nearest neighbour classifier, an updated version of the online LDA~\cite{hoffman2010online} (here refer to as Open-ended LDA), Local-LDA~\cite{kasaei2016hierarchical} and GOOD~\cite{kasaei2018perceiving}.
 Furthermore, since our approach with \emph{MobileNet-v2}, \emph{VGG16-fc1} and \emph{ResNet50} demonstrated a good performance in previous round of evaluation, we have included all of them in this round of evaluation.
-A detailed summary of the obtained results is reported in Fig.~\ref{fig:open_ended_evaluations} and the Table~\ref{table_open_ended_evaluations}.